How to increase cloud reliability to improve customer experience

 Online consumers have a new standard experience when it comes to content: personalized, fast, continuous, and unlimited.
 Competitive companies in today’s market cater to this standard and invest in the tools required to maintain it.
 Unfortunately, like any system at scale, the infrastructure behind this experience is susceptible to outages and failure.
 Cloud computing best practices can reduce the likelihood and severity of these outages, increasing reliability and customer trust.

-In this article, I’ll talk about how to make workloads reliable.
+In this article, I’ll talk about how to increase cloud reliability by making workloads more reliable.

 Cloud reliability best practices

 The AWS Well-Architected Review enables cloud architects and development leads to evaluate and redesign systems intentionally, with awareness of five key areas: operational excellence, security, reliability, performance efficiency, and cost optimization.

 According to AWS, you can use a few design strategies to improve cloud reliability.
 These best practices fall into three main categories: foundation, change management, and failure management.
 Automation is a key theme across these practices.
 Let’s take a closer look.